muxinc/mux-go/docs/DirectUploadsApi.md

 > UploadResponse CreateDirectUpload(ctx, createUploadRequest)
 Create a new direct upload URL

+Creates a new direct upload, through which video content can be uploaded for ingest to Mux.

 ### Required Parameters

 Name | Type | Description  | Notes